- Coordinates

 - Background characteristics:

-Background variable.
+variable of type Background.
 In this case, the gradient defined in the variable is ignored.

 - characteristics specified in the last call to dBackground if this parameter is not specified.